 - the motor vehicle was broken into or an attempt was made to break into it

 It is an offence for an intruder alarm to be heard in any neighbouring residence when it sounds for more than

 - 5 minutes if installed on or after 1 December 1997

-No distinction is made between an alarm sounding because of a break-in or because it is faulty.
+- the alarm sounds because of a break-in or because it is faulty

 - Purchase a good quality alarm.

 - Ensure that detailed instructions are provided about operation and maintenance of the alarm system.

 - Test the alarm soon after purchase to ensure that it complies with the specified time limits.

 - Check that the system and installation are covered by warranty.